twardoch/uubed-docs/docs/quickstart.md

 description: "Get up and running with QuadB64 in minutes.
 This guide covers installation, basic usage, and common integration patterns."
 ---

-TLDR: This guide is your fast track to using QuadB64.
+> This guide is your fast track to using QuadB64.
 It shows you how to install it, encode and decode data, and why it's way better than old-school Base64 for modern search.
 Get ready to make your data smarter and your searches cleaner!

 # Quick Start Guide